 There’s one type of message that I’ve gotten fairly often during the past week: “Are you okay?
 How did Guadeloupe fare with Hurricane Irma?”

 First of all, thanks for your concern.
 I’m doing fine!
-I was actually in Portugal on vacation when Irma visited the Caribbean, so I would have been okay no matter what.
+I was actually in Portugal when Irma visited the Caribbean, so I would have been okay no matter what.
 Good timing, huh!
 But now that I’m back in Guadeloupe, I’m happy to report that this beautiful island is also doing great.
 So far this excessive seaweed on Datcha Beach is the only proof I have seen that Irma was ever here.

 Guadeloupe got indeed very lucky.
 Irma passed it from the north, and the eye of the storm was far enough in the sea so that there wasn’t much damage at all.
 Apparently there were still some strong winds and palm trees were swaying in a dangerous manner.
 People were asked to hunker down at home, except for the people living by the beach in Le Moule on the northern coast – they were evacuated.
 Store shelves were getting empty, as people frantically stocked up on supplies.
 But overall Irma’s visit to Guadeloupe was pretty unmemorable, and thankfully so.